open-keychain/open-keychain/README.md

-# APG+
+# APG

-This is a fork of Android Privacy Guard (APG) named APG+
+This is a fork of Android Privacy Guard (APG)

-I will try to reintegrate the various forks and build a new stable version, which can be released to Google Play Store.
+I will try to reintegrate the various forks and develope a new user interface and API via AIDL and build a new stable version.

 # Contribute

-Fork APG+ and do a merge request.
+Fork APG and do a merge request.
 I will merge your changes back into the main project.

 # Build using Ant